madsondeluna/howtogit/README.md

 # How to Git

-Um Curso Rápido de GitHunb / A Quick GitHub Course
+A Quick GitHub Course / Um Curso Rápido de GitHub

 ---